 A. FUNDING OPPORTUNITY DESCRIPTION:

-As Bangladesh prepares to celebrate 50 years of independence in 2021, U.S. Embassy Dhaka looks forward to celebrating 50 years of U.S.-Bangladesh diplomatic relations.
-Over almost five decades, the United States and Bangladesh have expanded cooperation based on people-to- people ties and friendship grounded in mutual respect.
-In security, development, trade, health care, education, and energy, the United States and Bangladesh work together with a shared commitment to peace and prosperity and a free and open Indo-Pacific region.
-As we look forward to celebrating a half century of partnership in 2022, PAS Dhaka invites proposals for projects that further the Embassy’s public diplomacy goals of celebrating the 50th anniversary of the establishment of bilateral relations between the United States and Bangladesh and renewing our commitment to work together to ensure a future full of peace and prosperity for the American and Bangladeshi people, including through programs that further strengthen people-to- people ties, highlight shared values, and promote bilateral cooperation.
+As Bangladesh celebrates 50 years of independence, U.S. Embassy Dhaka looks forward to celebrating 50 years of U.S.-Bangladesh diplomatic relations.
+Over almost five decades, the United States and Bangladesh have expanded cooperation based on people-to-people ties and friendship grounded in mutual respect.
+In security, development, trade, health care, education, and energy, the United States and Bangladesh work together with a shared commitment to peace, prosperity, and a free, open, and secure Indo-Pacific region.
+As we look forward to celebrating a half century of partnership in 2022, PAS Dhaka invites proposals for projects that further the Embassy’s public diplomacy goals of celebrating the 50th anniversary of the establishment of bilateral relations between the United States and Bangladesh and renewing our commitment to work together to ensure a future full of peace and prosperity for the American and Bangladeshi people, including through programs that further strengthen people-to-people ties, highlight shared values, and promote bilateral cooperation.

 This APS outlines funding priorities, strategic themes of interest, and procedures for submitting requests for funding.
-PAS is soliciting proposals for projects from U.S. and Bangladeshi not-for- profits, non-governmental organizations (NGOs), think tanks, educational institutions, and governmental institutions, and international organizations that focus on one of the priority areas specified below.
-(For more information, see Part III Eligibility Information.)
-Applicants should pay close attention to these priorities, examples of PAS programming, and target audiences when developing proposals.
-Applications may be submitted at any time for consideration before the closing date/deadline of this APS.
-Applicants are encouraged to apply early.
+PAS is soliciting proposals for projects from U.S. and Bangladeshi not-for-profits, non-governmental organizations (NGOs), think tanks, educational institutions, governmental institutions, and international organizations that focus on one of the priority areas specified below.
+(For more information, see Part C Eligibility Information.)
+Applicants should pay close attention to these priorities, examples of PAS programming, and key audiences when developing proposals.
+Applications will be reviewed on a rolling basis until the final deadline or funding is exhausted; see Section D for intermediate review deadlines.
+Applications may be submitted at any time for consideration before the deadline of this APS.
+However, applicants are encouraged to apply early.
 Please carefully follow all instructions below.
 Due to the volume of applicants and inquiries, PAS does not accept letters of intent, concept papers, or requests for meetings prior to application.

 Proposed projects may* include, but are not limited to:

-- Artistic, cultural, and sports workshops, including joint performances, exhibitions, festivals, culinary diplomacy, creative writing, comedy, clinics, master classes, ;
+- Artistic, cultural, and sports workshops, including joint performances, exhibitions, festivals, culinary diplomacy, creative writing, comedy, clinics, master classes, etc.;

 - Cultural heritage conservation and preservation programs;